esimov/pigo/README.md

 ## WASM (Webassembly) support 🎉

 Starting from version **v1.4.0** the library has been ported to [**WASM**](http://webassembly.org/).
 This gives the library a huge performance gain in terms of real time face detection capabilities.

+### WASM demo

+To run the `wasm` demo select the `wasm` folder and type `make`.

-Form more details check the subpage description: https://github.com/esimov/pigo/tree/master/wasm.
+For more details check the subpage description: https://github.com/esimov/pigo/tree/master/wasm.

 ## Benchmark results